danielr/Mokka/README.md

 A collection of helpers to make it easier to write testing mocks in Swift.

 ## Motivation
 Due to Swift's very static nature, mocking and stubbing is much harder to do than in other languages.
-There is no dynamic mocking framework like `OCMock` or `Mockito`.
+There are no dynamic mocking framework like `OCMock` or `Mockito`.
 The usual approach is to just write your mock objects manually, like so:

 ```swift
 protocol Foo {